 Finally, the light started to stream through and a big burst of wave carried us through to the end of the 80 metre tunnel.
 As I found my feet, I stood up and looked around.
 A 360 degree rainforest wall towered over us and disappeared into the clouds above, protecting a pristine lagoon, hidden within the island.
 Magical.

-It is known as Emerald Cave and the easiest way to experience it is on The 4 Islands Boat Tour.
+It is known as Emerald Cave and the easiest way to experience it is on The 4 Islands Boat Tour, a must do for any Thailand itinerary.
 We took this tour as a day trip from Ko Lanta, where we were based for a week.
 You can read about our time in Ko Lanta here.

 We were picked up by a songthaew from our hotel at 8:30am to take us to the meeting point on the beach and soon after a speedboat arrived.
 There were a couple more pick-ups and once all 24 were onboard, we were on our way!
 All boys (the big ones too!) absolutely loved bouncing over the waves, waving back to Ko Lanta as it disappeared over the horizon.